ShangjinTang/GeoCraft/README.md

 # geocraft

-Note:

-- `geocraft` is still under development and backward compatibility is not guaranteed before reaching v1.0.0.
+Note: `geocraft` is still under development and backward compatibility is not guaranteed before reaching v1.0.0.
-- Package `geocraft.unstable` is based on third-party implementations, stability may be compromised.

 ## Requirements